The Eastern Steppes

 DURATION 11 days ex-Ulaanbaatar

-Our Eastern Steppes itinerary begins with a train journey into the East Gobi to visit Ikh Nart Nature reserve, a rocky plateaux that is home to abundant Argali wild sheep and Ibex.
-From here we set out into the Eastern Steppes, a sea of grassland where nomadic herders and millions of gazelles co-exist, traveling by jeep and accompanied by our support crew.
-Our objective is to visit two remarkable grassland reserves, Khar Yamaat and Toson Hulstai, hopefully encountering herds of gazelles en route.
+Our Eastern Steppes itinerary begins with a journey to the East Gobi to visit Ikh Nart Nature Reserve, a rocky plateau that is home to abundant Argali Sheep and Ibex.
+From here we set out into the Eastern Steppes, a sea of grassland where nomadic herders and millions of Gazelles co-exist, travelling by jeep and accompanied by our support vehicles and crew.
+Our objective is to visit two remarkable grassland reserves, Tosonhulstai, hopefully encountering herds of gazelles en route.

 North of the steppes we reach forests and meadows of the Onon River; Genghis Khan’s homeland and perhaps where he was buried in secret.
-Our return route to Ulaanbaatar takes us to Öglögchiin Herem, a 13th century royal burial site.
+Our return route to Ulaanbaatar takes us to Öglögchiin Herem, a 2000 years old Hunnu royal burial site.
 The journey offers remarkable birding, especially at the numerous steppe lakes we pass.
 Five of the world’s crane species may be seen in this region including the rare Siberian Crane.
+There are Great Bustards as well.

 We would love to tailor a custom trip to the West for you